 Can’t I Just Learn Culinary Techniques Watching Cooking Shows?

 There are so many cooking and food shows on television now, including more than one network devoted to them.
-And, yes, these shows can give you some great tips and tricks, but if you don’t have a solid foundation in cooking basics, you will struggle to put them to use.
+And, yes, these shows can give you some great tips and tricks, but if you don’t have a solid foundation in cooking basic technique, you will struggle to put them to use.
 For instance, if your favorite cooking show host tells you to fold the egg whites into your batter instead of mixing it in, do you really know what that means?

 What about an Apprenticeship?

-Some cooks and chefs learn their trade by working their way up the kitchen ladder, usually starting as dishwashers.
+Some cooks and chefs learn their technique by working their way up the kitchen ladder, usually starting as dishwashers.
 This is definitely a valid way to become a professional cook, and there are some truly great chefs who learned this way, but it is not the best option for everyone.
 One downside to learning through an apprenticeship rather than cooking classes is that you have to start at the bottom and you’ll have to prove your dedication and skills to move up from there.
 Not everyone has the ability to take a low-paying job, especially if you are hoping to learn how to cook as self-improvement rather than for a career.

 What You Can Do with a Real Culinary Education

-When you learn how to cook through a culinary arts program, you get a professional education that can lead to a number of careers as a cook or chef.
+When you learn culinary techniques through a culinary arts program, you get a professional education that can lead to a number of careers as a cook or chef.
 Cooks work anywhere food is served, from schools to restaurants and hotels.
 Cooks may also work their way up into the management of any of these types of service areas.
 By taking cooking classes you put yourself in a position to work as a line or prep cook, a sous chef, a pastry chef, and potentially one day an executive chef in charge of an entire kitchen.

 Having learned culinary techniques through a diploma or degree program, you’ll also be prepared for a career that you create yourself.
 Cooking goes hand-in-hand with entrepreneurship and even freelancing.
 You could work as a freelance personal chef, or even buy and start up a food truck.
 Other interesting careers for culinary professionals include recipe tester and developer, food writer or critic, butcher, or a food buyer for an upscale grocery store.